qcuaeh/molalignlib/README.md

 &ensp; -o fast|debug : Set the optimization level.
 &ensp; -r single|double : Set the precision for real numbers.
-&ensp; -l static|shared|python : Build the library instead of the program.
+&ensp; -l static|shared|python : Build the static/shared/python library, not the program.
 &ensp; -q : Quick compile (recompile only modified source files).

 The program and libraries will be created in the *bin* directory.